 Andrew leads some innovative research in Data Assimilation and Ensembles and advises Met Office research projects across a wide area.

-Bruce leads the development of operational systems for data assimilation in high-resolution Numerical Weather Prediction (NWP) and land surface models in the Met Office.
+Bruce leads the development of operational convective-scale data assimilation systems in Numerical Weather Prediction models in the Met Office.

 Stephen manages the Variational Data Assimilation (VAR) system and co-ordinates its implementation within the operational NWP forecasting suite.